Welcome Party: Synopsis

 At the party, the employees vent their hatred of Nellie onto Pam to avoid admitting the truth, making Pam uncomfortable.
-The magician that was hired (Brett Gelman) arrives, much to Nellie's dismay.
+The magician that was hired arrives, much to Nellie's dismay.
 Jim and Pam, out of solidarity to Nellie, sabotage the magician's tricks until he reaches breaking point, angrily yelling at everyone, and Dwight kicks him out.
 Nellie could see what Jim and Pam were doing and smiles gratefully.
-Nellie and Robert commend the employees for throwing a good party, but Kevin Malone (Brian Baumgartner) complains that the carrot cake has actual vegetables in it, which Pam made as a prank.
-When Jim and Pam leave for the day, Pam asks Hank Tate (Hugh Dane) why he let the magician into the elevator when he was asked not to.
+Nellie and Robert commend the employees for throwing a good party, but Kevin Malone complains that the carrot cake has actual vegetables in it, which Pam made as a prank.
+When Jim and Pam leave for the day, Pam asks Hank Tate why he let the magician into the elevator when he was asked not to.
 Hank, busy reading a magazine, claims not to have noticed him, stating that as a magician he could have slipped by.

-Andy Bernard (Ed Helms) and Erin Hannon (Ellie Kemper) decide not to get together officially until he breaks up with Jessica (Eleanor Seigler).
+Andy Bernard and Erin Hannon decide not to get together officially until he breaks up with Jessica.
 On their way back to Scranton, they stop at Jessica's family's log cabin, where they encounter a bunch of Jessica's friends having a bachelorette party for her sister, and have been drinking extensively.
 Uncomfortable, Andy and Erin decide to bail, but Jessica returns from her morning run.
 After staying a while, Andy asks Jessica into the kitchen where she deduces that he is breaking up with her.
 Erin is surprised however when Jessica said that Andy told her he did not think Erin was relationship material.
 Andy does not deny saying that, instead opting to claim that he is gay and leaves awkwardly with Erin.
 In the car, Andy says he made those comments about Erin because he was with Jessica before Erin accepts it and sleeps.
 Andy decides to head back to the cabin to tell Jessica and her party that he broke up with her because he wanted to be with Erin and that she is relationship material, while Erin stands nearby.
 Furious, Jessica and her party chase Andy and Erin back to the car.
 Erin passionately kisses Andy inside the car while the party throws things at their vehicle, prompting a quick getaway.